How to become

 You can search for film and TV companies to approach for experience through media business listing services like PACT and The Knowledge.

-Having a network of contacts in the industry will help you to find work.
+Having a network of contacts in the industry can be helpful for learning about work opportunities.

 Other Routes